hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syz_debug.md

 # Kernel debug tool with syzkaller
-In this docutmentation, we will introduce some tools or cmdline to help you to debug with the syzkaller.
+In this document, we will introduce some tools or cmdline to help you to debug with the syzkaller.
 1. Check the booting and running of QEMU and extend the syscall.
 2. Then, you may need to check the syscall ran by syzkaller or the kernel reaction triggered by syzkaller.
 I use systemtap to detect the syscall running and KGDB to analyse the code path of kernel triggered by syscall.
 3. In some case you may be interested in the coverage of fuzzer. syzkaller use the KCOV interface to record coverage information.